On the distribution of Born transmission eigenvalues in the complex plane: Introduction

-With the motivation to have a better insight into the structure of this nonlinear transmission eigenvalue problem, in this paper we study a related Born transmission eigenvalue (BTE) problem.
-Broadly speaking, in the weak scattering regime, or when the contrast of an obstacle is small, i.e. $n(x) = 1 + \epsilon m(x)$, where $n$ denotes the refractive index of the scattering obstacle and $\epsilon \ll 1$ is a small parameter, the Born approximation to the scattered field $u^s$ is given by $\partial_\epsilon u^s |_{\epsilon=0}$ (also, the Born approximation replaces the far filed operator by an operator that depends linearly on $m$, cf. \cite{CPS07}).
+\n Broadly speaking, in the weak scattering regime, or when the contrast of an obstacle is small, i.e. $n(x) = 1 + \epsilon m(x)$, where $n$ denotes the refractive index of the scattering obstacle and $\epsilon \ll 1$ is a small parameter, the Born approximation to the scattered field $u^s$ is given by $\partial_\epsilon u^s |_{\epsilon=0}$ (also, the Born approximation replaces the far filed operator by an operator that depends linearly on $m$, cf. \cite{CPS07}).
 For a background on the Born approximation and inverse scattering theory in the Born regime we refer to \cite{mosks08, KKMS09, KR14, CCR16, kir17}.
 From the cloaking perspective, existence of real BTEs would imply better or higher order invisibility results at those wave numbers.
 Also, given the non-discreteness phenomenon in the interior transmission eigenvalue problem, one can wonder about non-discreteness in the corresponding Born problem.
-We address these questions and answer them negatively for the specific function

-\n which is motivated by \eqref{n_eps} (cf. \eqref{n_eps expansion}).
-We mention that it is a common assumption in the literature for the refractive index to be a bounded function.
-Note, however, that $m \notin L^\infty$ near the origin.
+We address these questions and answer them negatively for the function $m$ given by \eqref{m}.
+We mention that it is a common assumption in the literature for the refractive index to be a bounded function, however, here $m \notin L^\infty(B_2)$.